 - Certification in accordance with the SAFEGUARD role model, by 'Bureau Veritas' (Motor Oil). - Re-organization of the Health and Safety department so it is fully prepared to meet the new challenges.
-(Motor Oil) - · Training program on Health and Safety management for 5,500 individuals including contractors.
-(Motor Oil) - · Great emphasis towards enhancing the Health and Safety culture aiming to enable and empower our staff to perform better. - Completion of a 3-year program on Health & Safety, led by an external party.
+(Motor Oil) - Training program on Health and Safety management for 5,500 individuals including contractors.
+(Motor Oil) - Great emphasis towards enhancing the Health and Safety culture aiming to enable and empower our staff to perform better. - Completion of a 3-year program on Health & Safety, led by an external party.
 (Commercial Companies and Motor Oil) - Investments for the maintenance and modernization of Health and Safety critical equipment reaching 3.8 million €.
-(Motor oil) - while organizing conferences every six years, with the purpose of bringing together stakeholders in order for alliances amongst similar companies to be created by sharing good practices in Health and Safety issues.
+(Motor oil) - Participation in the annual Refineries' Cooperation Conference to discuss about QHSSE issues, while organizing conferences every six years, with the purpose of bringing together stakeholders in order for alliances amongst similar companies to be created by sharing good practices in Health and Safety issues.
 (Motor Oil) - Adopting a driving behaviour, which allows for travelling millions of kilometres without any serious accidents.
 (Commercial Companies)